Steps to Success

 The Each 1 Teach 1 Entrepreneurship Institute developed steps to help local youth succeed.
 Each 1 Teach 1 has developed the following steps to success:

-- Life & Entrepreneurial Skills Development: Rising ninth and tenth graders who are accepted into the program will participate in a two-week summer program that will help them develop life skills such as creating goals, dealing with stress, working in groups and managing time.
+- Life and Entrepreneurial Skills Development: Rising ninth and tenth graders who are accepted into the program will participate in a two-week summer program that will help them develop life skills such as creating goals, dealing with stress, working in groups and managing time.
 They will also participate in a two-week summer program (on alternate summers) that will teach them entrepreneurial skills such as thinking creatively, marketing ideas, budgeting and negotiation.
 The participants will be called interns, work in groups called companies and present a business plan at the end of each program.

 - Leadership Development: Rising eleventh graders who participate in the institute will be called employees and will be required to complete a two-week leadership development program in the summer.
 The program will teach participants how to organize groups, brainstorm ideas, delegate tasks and other important leadership skills.